 Types of Air Conditioners

-Here are the many types of air conditions available.
+Here are the many types of air conditioning available.
 It is recommended that you consult with a local air conditioner expert to find out what system is appropriate for your home and area.

 1. Window Air Conditioners